A new measure between sets of probability distributions with applications to erratic financial behavior: Introduction

 \section{Introduction}

 In this paper, we marry two widely researched areas within statistics and the natural sciences: similarity and anomaly detection.
 Our primary means of detecting similarity that we build upon is the use of distance measures such as metrics; our primary means of anomaly detection is change point detection, incorporating a Bayesian perspective around change points.
-We introduce a new framework of \emph{sets with uncertainty} and a new family of \emph{semi-metrics} between them, then apply this to measure the similarity between time series' sets of change points.
-This gives a new measure between time series with respect to their erratic behavior that takes uncertainty into account.
+We introduce a new framework of \emph{sets with uncertainty} (which are sets of probability distributions) and a new family of \emph{semi-metrics} between them.
+Then, we apply this to measure the similarity between time series' sets of change points, as proxies for their erratic behavior profiles.

 Metric spaces appear throughout mathematics.
 One particular subfield that has seen substantial recent activity is the study of metrics between sets, specifically subsets of an ambient metric space.
 The most utilized metric in this context is the \emph{Hausdorff metric}, which we introduce and summarize in Section \ref{sec:review}.
 Distances between sets have proven useful in many applications, including image detection and matching \cite{Gardner2014, Dubuisson1994, Rucklidge1995, Rucklidge1996, Rucklidge1997}, the study of fuzzy sets \cite{Brass2002, Rosenfeld1985, chaudhuri1996, Chaudhuri1999, Boxer1997, Fan1998}, and efficient computational geometry \cite{Rote1991,Li2008,Eiter1997, Atallah1983, Atallah1991, Barton2010, Shonkwiler1989, Huttenlocher1990, Huttenlocher1992, Aspert2002}.
 The primary challenge in this area is that the Hausdorff and other metrics \cite{Fujita2013} are highly sensitive to outliers \cite{Baddeley1992}, while alternative \emph{semi-metrics} may not satisfy the triangle inequality property of a metric.
 Relevant definitions and recent advances will be reviewed in Section \ref{sec:review}.